Community and State Planning

 Asking questions and conducting coordination during non-disaster time allows us to avoid conflicts or indecision when seconds count.
 Knowing what to expect of others, and how we will react ourselves, may make the difference between survival and becoming a victim of the emergency.

 Listed below are a series of planning guides and sample plans developed by PEMA for use by organizations in the commonwealth.
-Advice and sample plans for individuals and families can be found by looking Ready.gov.
+Advice and sample plans for individuals and families can be found by visiting ready.gov.